tepokato/vogue_vault/README.md

 Service Catalog

 Save your frequently offered services for faster appointment creation.
+Selecting an entry from this catalog during scheduling automatically fills in the service type and price, reducing manual data entry.

 ---